apache/dubbo-website/content/en/blog/java/demos/dubbo-27-features.md

         String sayHello(String name);
     }
     ```
-2. 通过上下文类获取 future
+2. Obtain future through the context class
     ```java
     AsyncService.sayHello("Han Meimei");
     Future<String> fooFuture = RpcContext.getContext().getFuture();
     fooFuture.get();
     ```

-可以看出，这样的使用方式，不太符合异步编程的习惯，竟然需要从一个上下文类中获取到 Future。如果同时进行多个异步调用，使用不当很容易造成上下文污染。而且，Future 并不支持 callback 的调用方式。这些弊端在 Dubbo 2.7 中得到了改进。
+This usage approach does not conform to asynchronous programming habits and requires obtaining the Future from a context class.
+If multiple asynchronous calls are made simultaneously, improper usage can easily lead to context pollution.
+Moreover, Future does not support callback calling methods.
+These drawbacks have been improved in Dubbo 2.7.

-### 4.3 Dubbo 2.7 异步化
+### 4.3 Dubbo 2.7 Asynchronous

-1. 无需配置中特殊声明，显式声明异步接口即可
+1. No special declaration in configuration is needed; just explicitly declare the asynchronous interface
     ```java
     public interface AsyncService {
         String sayHello(String name);